Iacopo Balestri

-Iacopo Balestri (born 21 June 1975) is an Italian footballer who played for Serie B team Salernitana in the role of a defender.
-He is 178 cm tall.
+Iacopo Balestri is an Italian former footballer who primarily played as a defender, He began his professional career with his hometown club, Pisa, before moving through various Italian teams during his career.
+He was known for his defensive skills and consistent performances across various Italian leagues.

 Career

 Balestri started his career at hometown club Pisa, where he won the Serie D champion.
 After just played twice at Serie C2, he returned to Serie D for Castelfiorentino.
 In mid-1999 he moved to Montevarchi of Serie C1, where he was spotted by Modena.
 At Modena he won two promotion in two season, from Serie C1 to Serie A the Italian top division.
 At Serie A he was the regular starter in the two seasons.
 After Modena finished as the second least and relegated, Balestri was signed by another Serie A struggler Reggina.
 With Reggina, he played 37 out of possible 39 matches for the club and finished in mid-table.
 After played the first match of 2005–06 season, Torino of Serie B signed Balestri.
 He won promotion with club again, and secured a place in their Serie A campaign.
 In July 2007 he left for Serie B club Mantova, and continued to play as a regular.

 Balestri was released in June 2009.
 After without a club for 6 months, he signed a 6 months contract with option of 1 more year with Serie B bottom club Salernitana.